Go Back Email LinkDownload PDF

 Topping

-• About 20 minutes before the cake is done, combine the evaporated milk, 1 cup of sugar, and the butter in a saucepan.
+• About 15 minutes before the cake is done, combine the evaporated milk, 1 cup of sugar, and 1/2 cup of butter in a saucepan.
 Place the saucepan over medium heat and bring to a boil.
-Reduce the heat to medium-low maintain a boil and cook for 12 minutes, stirring frequently.
-Beat until thickened and then stir in the vanilla, coconut, and pecans.
+Reduce the heat to medium-low to maintain a boil, and cook for 12 minutes, stirring frequently.
+Whisk or beat until thickened, and then stir in the vanilla, coconut, and pecans.

 • Spread the coconut topping over the hot cake.